-We utilise the full five-cell stencil to reconstruct a polynomial and then sample it at the cell interfaces.
-We cannot always use a fifth-order accurate reconstruction, however, because if there exists a discontinuity in the left-most or right-most cell, the polynomial will oscillate.
-Given that the limiting based on (2) only takes into account a three-cell stencil, this could lead to uncontrolled oscillations.
-Therefore, we calculate jump severity indicators from (2) for the cells to the left and right of the centre cell (S_L and S_R , respectively).
+We utilize the full five-cell stencil to reconstruct a polynomial and then sample it at the cell interfaces.
+We cannot always use a fifth-order accurate reconstruction, however, because if there exists a discontinuity in the left-most or rightmost cell, the polynomial will oscillate.
+Given that the limiting based on Equation (2) only takes into account a three-cell stencil, this could lead to uncontrolled oscillations.
+Therefore, we calculate jump severity indicators from Equation (2) for the cells to the left and right of the centre cell (S_L and S_R , respectively).
 If S_L or S_R exceed a threshold, S^ , there may be a discontinuity outside the centred three-cell stencil.
-Therefore, we adapt the stencil of the polynomial to remove any discontinuity which may lie in the left-most or right-most cell.
+Therefore, we adapt the stencil of the polynomial to remove any discontinuity that may lie in the leftmost or rightmost cell.
 This is described in more detail in Appendix B. A threshold value of $S^ = 0.8$ was experimentally determined and used.
 The interface values are not limited to be monotonic.
-Rather, they are subjected to the same constraint given in (3) where, in this case, u{orig}^{\pm} and u{lim}^{\pm} represent the the sampled polynomial values and the monotonically limited values respectively.
+Rather, they are subjected to the same constraint given in Equation (3), where, in this case, u{orig}^{\pm} and u{lim}^{\pm} represent the the sampled polynomial values and the monotonically limited values respectively.

 The only modifications to the original PPM of Colella and Woodward (1984) are in the calculation and limiting of interface values.
-The following steps summarise the process which is performed for each cell to complete the reconstruction.
+The following steps summarize the process that is performed for each cell to complete the reconstruction.

-- 1. Calculate the severity indicator defined by (2) - 2.
-Construct a polynomial across a five-cell stencil using the method described in Appendix B. - 3.
-Sample the polynomial at the left and right cell boundaries to obtain fifth-order accurate interface values. - Calculate monotonically limited estimates of these interface values which are restricted to the range of the neighbouring cell means. - 5.
-Calculate a convex combination of the interface values from step 3, u{orig}^{\pm} , and the monotonic values from step 4, u{lim}^{\pm} , using (3). - 6.
-Following Colella and Woodward (1984), determine if this cell contains a local extremum or if the parabola constructed from the left and right interface values and cell mean is non-monotonic.
-If so, calculate the limited value. - Calculate a convex combination of the interface values from step 5, u[±]{orig}, and the monotonically limited values from step 6, u[±]{lim}, again using (3). - 8.
-Using the interface values from step 7 and the cell mean, construct a parabola following Colella and Woodward (1984).
+- (1) Calculate the severity indicator defined by Equation (2). - (2) Construct a polynomial across a five-cell stencil using the method described in Appendix B. - (3) Sample the polynomial at the left and right cell boundaries to obtain fifth-order accurate interface values.

+- (4) Calculate monotonically limited estimates of these interface values that are restricted to the range of the neighbouring cell means. - (5) Calculate a convex combination of the interface values from step 3, u[±]{orig}, and the monotonic values from step 4, u[±]{lim}, using Equation (3). - (6) Following Colella and Woodward (1984), determine whether this cell contains a local extremum or whether the parabola constructed from the left and right interface values and cell mean is non-monotonic.
+If so, calculate the limited value. - (7) Calculate a convex combination of the interface values from step 5, u{orig}^{\pm} , and the monotonically limited values from step 6, u{lim}^{\pm} , again using Equation (3). - (8) Using the interface values from step 7 and the cell mean, construct a parabola following Colella and Woodward (1984).